ThalesGroup/athena-audit/README.md

 Cloud trail collects the users/roles and queries done by Athena as part of its management logs.
 If you don’t have a trail configured, you will have to define one.

-`athean-audit` creates an external table for the cloud trail logs and uses it.
+`athena-audit` creates an external table for the cloud trail logs and uses it.

 #### Athena History Table

 History data is available through the AWS Athena API going back 45 days.
-It contains information which doesn't exist in the cloud trail logs, such as the query itself and the data scanned. `athean-audit` collects the history data to S3, and creates an external table for it.
+It contains information which doesn't exist in the cloud trail logs, such as the query itself and the data scanned. `athena-audit` collects the history data to S3, and creates an external table for it.

 #### Athena Events Table